500 words, 1,000 words, 2,000 words.

 Longer count packs more value, resources, information, and entertainment.

 Hence users are more likely to share with friends and family.

 Secondly, longer content helps Google determine what your website is about through topical relevancy.
 If you have thousands of words covering one topic, the algorithm has more data to play with.

 Another thing to consider is that longer content can increase the average time spent on page and lower bounce rate.

 Ever since Google released the Rankbrain algorithm a few years ago, they’ve put more weight on these user experience based metrics.

 It went live in April of 2015, but it wasn’t until many months later in October that the world heard about it.
 Sneaky Google 😉

-A 1,890 word article would have users staying longer on the page, and potentially get them deeper into the site through internal linking.
-As a result, it signals to Google users are finding it valuable.
+A 1,890-word article would have users staying longer on the page, and potentially get them deeper into the site through internal linking.
+As a result, this optimum blog post length signals to Google that users are finding it valuable.

 Another interesting study that was performed on the ideal blog post length was done by SerpIQ in 2012.
 While this was 7 years ago at the time I write this article, the data still holds up.